Fox's Book of Martyrs

 resist, and therefore quietly submitted to his fate.

-The inquisitors being thus possessed of Constantine's books and
+inquisitors being thus possessed of Constantine's

-brought to a re-examination, they presented one of his papers, and asked him if
+presented one of his papers, and asked him if he knew the handwriting?

-he knew the handwriting?
-Perceiving it was his own, he guessed the whole
+Perceiving it was his own, he guessed the whole matter, confessed the writing,

-matter, confessed the writing, and justified the doctrine it contained: saying,
+and justified the doctrine it contained: saying, "In that, and all my other

-"In that, and all my other writings, I have never departed from the truth
+writings, I have never departed from the truth of the Gospel, but have always

-of the Gospel, but have always kept in view the pure precepts of Christ, as He
+kept in view the pure precepts of Christ, as He delivered them to

 After

-being detained upwards of two years in prison, Dr. Constantine was seized with
+being detained upwards of two years in prison, Dr.

-however, was carried on against his body, which, at
+an end to his miseries in this world.
+The process, however, was carried on against his body, which, at the ensuing auto da

-the ensuing auto da fe, was publicly burnt.
+fe, was publicly burnt.

 At

-the age of twenty-six years, he was, by his master, sent to Lisbon to act as
+the age of twenty-six years, he was, by his master, sent to Lisbon to act as factor.
+Here he applied himself to the study of the

-executed his business with assiduity and despatch,
+Portuguese language, executed his business with assiduity and despatch, and

-the least concern.
-He conversed privately with a few, whom he knew to be
+least concern.
+He conversed privately with a few, whom

-zealous Protestants; and, at the same time cautiously avoided giving the least
+he knew to be zealous Protestants; and, at the same time cautiously avoided

-any of the popish churches.
+hitherto gone into any of the popish churches.

 A